OJB-Quantum/QC-Hardware-How-To/README.md

 | quantum computer   | béésh t'áá 'aníí 'á'ádaatʼéhígíí nitsékeesí | Metal or piece of metal that thinks at a truly fundamental level |

 ---

-"To understand quantum hardware is to study and practice quantum metrology, metrology, and manufacturing (with a heavy focus on nanotechnology, vacuum technology, and cryogenics)." - Onri Jay Benally

----

 ## Click to skip straight to the quantum hardware figures: [Supplementary Figures](https://github.com/OJB-Quantum/QC-Hardware-How-To?tab=readme-ov-file#supplementary-figures)